What is the concept of AOA: AOY in Doctors Professional Indemnity Insurance?

 What is Doctors Professional Indemnity Insurance?

-Doctor’s or healthcare professional indemnity insurance is an insurance plan that safeguard doctors against legal costs, defence expenses and financial damage when they are accused of medical negligence and for providing inadequate advice.
+Doctor’s or healthcare professional indemnity insurance is an insurance plan that safeguards doctors against legal costs, defence expenses and financial damage when they are accused of medical negligence and for providing inadequate advice.
 Basically, the policy is meant to cover the legal liability of doctors that may arise due to omissions and errors committed by them while rendering their professional services.

 What does Doctors Professional Indemnity Insurance cover?